gerardmortel/db2/README.md

 https://www.ibm.com/docs/en/db2/11.5?topic=operator-installing-from-command-line

 # Purpose
-The purpose of this repo is to install the DB2 operator and create a DB2 database on OpenShift on IBM Fyre.
+The purpose of this repo is to install the DB2 operator and create a DB2 database on OpenShift on IBM Fyre or Techzone

 # Prerequisites
 1. OpenShift cluster on Fyre or Techzone